 - U.S. ‘heartbroken’ at flood deaths in Louisiana, Obama says in Baton Rouge

 The mayor of Accumoli, Stefano Petrucci, stated because the day progressed that the state of affairs became “even extra dreadful than we feared, with homes collapsed, people trapped under the rubble and no sound of life.”
-He stated, or 3 hamlets had absolutely disintegrated, and the demise toll changed into expected to rise.
+He stated that three hamlets had disintegrated, and the demise toll was expected to rise.
 Italian tv confirmed pix of distraught citizens and holidaymakers within the popular traveler vicinity sifting via rubble with shovels and their naked hands as emergency services scrambled to move in earth-transferring machinery and sniffer dogs.

 Pope Francis prayed for the victims and survivors with a crowd of tens of heaps gathered in St Peter’s Square in Rome for his general target audience.
-“Listening to the mayor of Amatrice say the town now not exists, that there are youngsters many of the sufferers, I am deeply saddened,” he said.
-News reviews said the sanatorium in Amatrice had also been badly broken and that sufferers needed to be moved into the streets, in which the air changed into thick with dirt and smelled strongly of fuel.
+“Listening to the mayor of Amatrice say the town now not exists, that there are youngsters, many of the sufferers, I am deeply saddened,” he said.
+News reviews said the sanatorium in Amatrice had also been badly broken, and sufferers needed to be moved into the streets, where the air changed into thick with dirt and smelled strongly of fuel.
 Tv photos showed whole buildings razed, particles of rocks and steel that had tumbled directly to the streets, and dazed citizens huddled on squares and pavements.
-As many as 60 aftershocks, some measuring as robust as 5.5 at the Richter scale, continued thru the morning.
+As many as 60 aftershocks, some measuring as robust as 5.5 on the Richter scale, continued thru the morning.

 “The complete ceiling fell, however, did now not hit me,” resident Maria Gianni instructed the Associated Press.
-“I just controlled to put a pillow on my head, and I wasn’t hit luckily, simply barely injured my leg.”
-Every other lady, sitting in the front of her destroyed home with a blanket over her shoulders, stated she did now not know what had become of her own family.
-“It became one of the most beautiful cities of Italy, and now there’s nothing left,” she stated.
+“I just controlled to put a pillow on my head, and I wasn’t hit.
+Luckily, I barely injured my leg.”
+Sitting in front of her destroyed home with a blanket over her shoulders, every other lady stated she did not know what had become of her own family.
+“It became one of the most beautiful cities in Italy, and now there’s nothing left,” she stated.
 “I don’t recognize what we’ll do.”
-Amatrice, high-quality acknowledged in Italy because the birthplace of the 1st Baron Verulam-and-tomato pasta sauce that goes into spaghetti all amatriciana is made from almost 70 hamlets, some of which rescuers had yet to reach.
+Amatrice, high-quality acknowledged in Italy because the birthplace of the 1st Baron Verulam-and-tomato pasta sauce that goes into spaghetti, all amatriciana is made from almost 70 hamlets, some of which rescuers had yet to reach.

 One vacationer from Rome defined the early-morning scene in Illica, a few kilometers north, “like Dante’s Inferno.
-Human beings crying for help, assist.
+Human beings cry for help and assistance.
 Rescue employees arrived after one hour… One and a half hours.”
-Vacationers on vacation within the location informed the Dad or mum in their stories.
+Vacationers within the location informed the Dad or mum in their stories.
 “The quake and at the least one aftershock brought us on to expire of the homes in a panic,” said Nick Mortimer, certainly one of a family of nine collecting for a sixtieth celebration in close by Amandola.
-On excursion some miles from Amatrice, Renata Moroni said: “I felt extreme shaking at about 3 am… It went on for a long time – alternatively about 1/2 an hour or forty-five mins later.
+On an excursion some miles from Amatrice, Renata Moroni said: “I felt extreme shaking at about 3 am… It went on for a long time – alternatively, about 1/2 an hour or forty-five mins later.
 Terrifying.”

 America’s Geological Survey measured the quake at 6.2 magnitudes and put its epicenter near the Umbrian city of Norcia.
-Italy’s earthquake institute, INGV, registered it at 6.0 and said the epicenter changed closer to Accumoli and Amatrice.
-Experts stated the epicenter was exceptionally shallow at approximately six miles, making the floor harm extra severe.
-Dr. Mark Quigley stated about 13,000 humans might have experienced “intense floor-shaking” persisting for possibly 10-20 seconds, and Another 230,000 could have felt powerful tremors.
+Italy’s earthquake institute, INGV, registered it at 6.0 and said the core changed closer to Accumoli and Amatrice.
+Experts stated that the center was exceptionally shallow at approximately six miles, making the floor harm more severe.
+Dr. Mark Quigley said about 13,00that 0 humans might have experienced “intense floor-shaking” persisting for possibly 10ds, and Another 230,000 could have felt powerful tremors.
 “This earthquake isn’t any surprise,” said Quigley, energetic tectonics and geomorphology professor at the University of Melbourne.
 “That is one of the maximum seismically lively elements of Italy.”